nicolevasilevsky/nicolevasilevsky.github.io/presentations.md

 - **Research Efficiency & Reproducibility: Leveraging Research Resources.** Elsevier webinar.
 April 2014.

-- **Data Management 101.** OHSU Program in Molecular and Cellular Biology Retreat, Welches, OR.
-20 September 2013.

 - **On the reproducibility of science: Unique Identification of Research Resources in the Biomedical Literature.** OHSU Research Week.
 OHSU, Portland, OR.
 May 2013.

 - **Data Management.** SPARC Conference Portland, OR.
 03 and 04 May 2013